bhadreshpsavani/AI-102-Notes/README.md

 ## Form Recognizer:

 Form Recognizer is a cognitive service that enables users to build automated data processing software.
 This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
 The service also provides the capability to train custom models.

+## Azure Cognitive Search
+used to implement a solution in which the documents are indexed and enriched by using AI-based cognitive skills to make them easier to search.